kfatkin/dragAndDrop-TypeScript/README.md

 ## Configuration

 The ts.config.json file contains all necessary TypeScript configuration.
-Once the lite-server is running,
+Once the webpack is running,
 run:

 ```bash
 tsc -w
 ```

 This will autocompile the TypeScript code into the dist/ folder.
-Lite-server will auto-reload once the compiled JavaScript files appear and properly display the project.
+Webpack will auto-reload once the compiled JavaScript files appear and properly display the project.

 ## License